AppDaemon/appdaemon/API.md

 ```
 ## Calling Services
 ### About Services
 Services within Home Assistant are how changes are made to the system and its devices.
 Services can be used to tutn lights on and off, set thermostats and a whole number of other things.
 Home Assistant supplies a single interface to allk of these disparate services that take arbitary parameters.
-Appdaemon provides the `call_service()` function to call into Home Assistant and run a service.
+AppDaemon provides the `call_service()` function to call into Home Assistant and run a service.
 In addition, it also provides convenience finctions for some of the more common services making calling them a little easier.
 ### call_service()
-Call service is the basic way of calling a service within appdaemon.
+Call service is the basic way of calling a service within AppDaemon.
 It can call any service and provide any required parameters.
 Available services can be found using the developer tools in the UI.
 For listed services, the part before the first period is the domain, and the part after is the service name.
 For instance, `light.turn_on` has a domain of 1light1 and a service name of `turn_on`.
 #### Synopsis
 self.call_service(self, service, **kwargs)
 #### Returns